 Mr. Jack Hollins (PhD Researcher, University of Glasgow)

-We’re all familiar with reef sharks in crystal clear waters in the Bahamas, massive shoals of hammerheads cruising the Galapagos, and acrobatic great whites off the South African coast.
+We’re all familiar with reef sharks in crystal clear waters in the Bahamas and massive shoals of hammerheads cruising the Galapagos.
 Closer to home, smoothounds, dogfish, and spurdogs are frequent encounters on the British Coast, but is that all the shark life the UK has to offer?
-From the fastest shark in the ocean, to massive plankton-grazers and alien deep-sea denizens, the UK hosts over 40 sharks species at different times of the year, each with unique behaviours, hunting strategies and lifestyles.
+From the fastest shark in the ocean, to massive plankton-grazers, the UK hosts over 40 sharks species, each with unique behaviours, hunting strategies and lifestyles.
 This talk will explore what makes these species so well adapted to our waters, and when and where you may be lucky enough to find them.

 What Comes Out in the Wash?
 The story of an Ignored Plastic Pollutant.

 Clean sheets, crisp shirts, odd socks; these are all the usual things to come out of the wash.
 But whilst you relish Lenor’s blossom romance and that all so clean feeling, a very small form of plastic pollution makes its way down the drain; unmitigated, unmanaged and unmonitored.
 This type of plastic pollution is termed ‘microfibers’.
 Despite the recent political and public awakening surrounding marine plastic pollution, microfibers are still being ignored.
 So come and discover the true nature of what comes out in the wash and learn about what’s being done to beat it.

 Slip Slap Stop: Why we should all Just Stay Inside

 Ms. Lucy Cotgrove (Postgraduate Researcher)

 This talk will explore the darker side of sunscreen, focusing on the implications on fish and how sunscreens affect marine ecosystems.